Gerry Roach: 1978 Manaslu expedition

-1983 Seven Summits Everest Expedition
+1983 Seven Summits Everest expedition

 In 1983, Gerry joined the Seven Summits Everest Expedition, along with Frank Wells, Richard Bass, Jim States, Gary Neptune, Larry Nielson, Peter Jamieson, and Sherpa Ang Rita.
 Gerry was successful in reaching the summit of Mount Everest on May 7, 1983, becoming the 12th American to summit the peak.

-1985 Antarctica Expedition
+1985 Antarctica expedition

 In 1985, Gerry joined an expedition to climb mountains in Antarctica, joining Glenn Porzak, Yvon Chouinard, Doug Tompkins, Dan Emmett, Dan Bass, Frank Morgan, and Phil Trimble.
-On December 13, 1985 he summitted Mount Vinson with climbing partner Glenn Porzak, which made him the second person to climb the seven summits.
+On December 13, 1985, he summited Mount Vinson with climbing partner Glenn Porzak, which made him the second person to climb the seven summits.

-1994 Carstensz Pyramid Expedition
+1994 Carstensz Pyramid expedition

 In 1994, Gerry joined climbers Glenn Porzak, Chris Pizzo, Chris Kopczynski, Dave Graber, and Wayne Hutchens an expedition to New Guinea to climb Carstensz Pyramid.
 On April 22, they arrived at the town of Ilaga, Central Papua, where they organized porters and supplies, before embarking on a seven-day trek to base camp.
 Gerry was able to summit the mountain on May 3 after a 12-hour climb.

-1997 Gasherbrum II Expedition
+1997 Gasherbrum II expedition

 In 1997, Gerry joined an expedition to climb Gasherbrum II in the Karakoram range, along with climbers Gary Neptune, John Goggin, Clyde Soles, Fred Barth, Allen Gionati, Kimberly Knox, Eric Havlik, Stan Havlik, Kevin Volz, and Bob Ader.
-The team departed Denver on May 16, 1997 and flew to Pakistan, where they organized supplies and permits and proceeded to the Baltoro Glacier for the trek to base camp, which took eight days.
+The team departed Denver on May 16, 1997, and flew to Pakistan, where they organized supplies and permits and proceeded to the Baltoro Glacier for the trek to base camp, which took eight days.
 It took the team a further 18 days to establish a climbing route through the South Gasherbrum Glacier to an advanced base camp at 19,500 feet.
 From there, the expedition established Banana Camp at 21,000 feet, Ridge Camp at 22,500 feet, and High Camp at 24,000 feet.
 On July 13, Gerry was able to complete a final summit push and spend three hours there before descending.

-2000 Mount St. Elias Expedition
+2000 Mount St. Elias expedition

 On May 16, 2000, Gerry reached the summit of Mount St. Elias in Alaska, which made him the first person to climb the 10 highest peaks in North America.